mviereck/x11docker/README.md

  - For pulseaudio sound with `--pulseaudio` you need `pulseaudio` on host and in image.
  - For ALSA sound with `--alsa` you can specify the desired sound card with `--env ALSA_CARD=Generic`.
 Get a list of available sound cards with `aplay -l`.
 ## Language locale
-You have two possibilities to set language locale in docker image.
+You have two possibilities to set [language locale](https://wiki.archlinux.org/index.php/locale) in docker image.
- - A good explanation in general provides [arch wiki: locale](https://wiki.archlinux.org/index.php/locale).
- - Debian images need package `locales`.
- - Already installed locales in image can be checked with `docker run IMAGENAME locale -a`.
  - For support of chinese, japanese and korean characters install a font like `fonts-arphic-uming` in image.
 ### runtime creation of desired language locale
 x11docker provides option `--lang $LANG` for flexible language locale settings.
  - x11docker will check on container startup if the desired locale is already present in image and enable it.
  - If x11docker does not find the locale, it creates it on container startup.
+   - Debian images need package `locales`.
    - x11docker will only look for or create `UTF-8`/`utf8` locales.
  - Examples: `--lang de` for german, `--lang zh_CN` for chinese, `--lang ru` for russian, `--lang $LANG` for your host locale.
 ### precompiled locale in image only
 You can choose between already installed language locales in image setting environment variable `LANG`, e.g. in image with `ENV LANG=en_US.utf8` or with x11docker option `--env LANG=en_US.utf8`.
+ - Already installed locales in image can be checked with `docker run IMAGENAME locale -a`.
-Example to create a language locale in image:
+ - Example to create a language locale in image:
 ```
 # change LANG to your desired language locale.
 ENV LANG=en_US.utf8